sap218/acidoseq/README.md

 `$ acidomap --city Birmingham`

 ## Usage
-CLI **needs** the Kaiju and FASTA files, all other options have defaults: e.g. pH = 5.
+CLI **needs** the Kaiju and FASTA file, all other options have defaults: e.g. pH = 5.

-If plot style was entered incorrectly or none it will choose a random one.
+If no plot style was provided, or entered incorrectly, it will choose a random one.

 Run like followed with **Linux** (find how to [run with other operating systems here](https://en.wikibooks.org/wiki/Python_Programming/Creating_Python_Programs)):